Domain Property Management Blog

 What’s the Eviction Process in Illinois?

-The following is the step-by-step eviction proceedings that a landlord must follow when evicting a tenant and how to handle if a tenant violates your agreement.
+The following are the step-by-step eviction proceedings that a landlord must follow for the evictions of a tenant and how to handle if a tenant violates your lease agreement.

 Notice for Lease Termination with Legal Cause